phillipsharring/100-days-of-code/log.md

 Link(s) to work:

 1. [The last few commits here](https://gitlab.com/phillipsharring/phillipharrington.com/-/commits/main) cover the work on the menu, but you should probably just read the [resulting file around line 131](https://gitlab.com/phillipsharring/phillipharrington.com/-/blob/005b0afcc80d281149e7be572ad3690db4df95f2/components/layout/nav/main-menu.vue#L131).

+### Day 23: 6 March 2021, Saturday

+**Today's Progress**

+Did a little bit more on the Advanced CSS Course, didn't push anything.

+**Thoughts** Most of the day taken up w/ house hunting.
+Riding around in a car all over 2 counties is pretty exhausting, it turns out! :)